Calf Strain (Gastrocnemius)

 Occasionally they occur due to gradual wear and tear associated with overuse.
 This may be due to activities such as repetitive jumping, distance running or walking excessively (especially up hills, on uneven surfaces or whilst carrying a heavy backpack).

 Signs and symptoms of a calf strain

 Patients with this condition usually feel a sudden sharp pain or pulling sensation in the calf muscle at the time of injury.
 In minor strains, pain may be minimal allowing continued activity.
 In more severe cases, patients may experience severe pain, muscle spasm, weakness, and an inability to continue activity.
 Patients with a severe calf strain may also walk with a limp or be unable to weight bear on the affected leg.

 Patients with this condition may experience pain during activities such as walking (especially uphill), going up and down stairs, running, jumping, hopping, or standing on tip toe.
 It is also common for patients to experience pain or stiffness after these activities with rest especially upon waking in the morning.
-Swelling, tenderness and bruising may also be present in the calf muscles.
-In cases of a grade 3 tear a visible deformity in the muscle may be evident.
+Swelling, tenderness and bruising may also be present in the affected calf muscles.
+In cases of a grade 3 tear a visible and palpable deformity in the muscle may be evident.